Ymurakami0910/Portfolio/README.md

 Cloud Movements: Achieving a natural floating effect.
 Airplanes Flying: Coordinating multiple elements for synchronized movement.

-Solution: The multiple attenpts on local sever and adust the css.
+Solution: The multiple attempts on the local server and adjust the css.
 I used ScrollTrigger to tie animations to the scroll position, ensuring responsiveness and control.

 - State Management for Flip Cards
 Toggling the flip states of individual cards required a flexible approach.
-I utilized the useState hook and map function for state updates:
+I utilized the useState hook and map function for state updates

 How to Run
 Clone this repository: